gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 association restart.

-An SCTP endpoint that want to enable itself initiating a SCTP restart needs to store the Key and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context.
-The key and epoch needs to be stores safely so that they survive the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+An SCTP endpoint that want to enable itself initiating a SCTP restart needs to store the restart Keys, DTLS conenction ID (if used) and related DTLS epoch, indexed so that when performing a restart with the peer node it had an protected SCTP association with can identify the right restart Key and DTLS epoch and initialize the restart DTLS Key Context for when restarting the SCTP assocation.
+The keys, DTLS connection ID, and epoch needs to be stored safely so that they survive the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.

 The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the restart DTLS key context.

-A DTLS Chunk using the restart DTLS key context is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
+A DTLS Chunk using the restart DTLS key context is identified by having the R bit (Restart Indicator) set in the DTLS Chunk (see
+{{sctp-DTLS-chunk-newchunk-crypt-struct}}).
 There's exactly one active Restart Key at a time, the newest.
+However, a crash at the point having completed the key-management exchange but failing to commit the key material to secure storage could result in lost of the latest key.
+Therefore, the endpoints should retain the old restart DTLS key context for at least 30 seconds after having the next installed.
+However, the old restart DTLS Key Context should not be maintained for more than 5 minutes.

 ~~~~~~~~~~~ aasvg